Anthem (novella): Influence

 The work has inspired many musical pieces, including full-length albums.
-According to Enzo Stuarti, Pat Boone composed the music and his friend Frank Lovejoy wrote the lyrics of "The Exodus Song", featured in the album Stuarti Arrives at Carnegie Hall.
+According to Enzo Stuarti, Pat Boone composed the lyrics and his friend Frank Lovejoy wrote the, quoting Stuarti, "Prelude to this next offering," of "The Exodus Song", featured in the album Stuarti Arrives at Carnegie Hall.
 The song begins with a line right out of Anthem.
 In another point of the song it reads: "...I guard my treasures: my thought, my will, my land, and my freedom.
 And the greatest of these is freedom."
 In Anthem, it reads: "...I guard my treasures: my thought, my will, my land, my freedom.
 And the greatest of these is freedom."
 A memo to Rand dated May 4, 1964, mentions the unauthorized adaptation, but there is no indication that she took any legal action.

 Robert Silverberg's 1971 novel A Time of Changes also depicts a society where I is a forbidden word and where the protagonist rebels against this prohibition.
 In a 2009 preface to a reprint edition of his novel, Silverberg said he had read Anthem in 1953, but had long forgotten it when he wrote A Time of Changes.
 He was surprised to see the similarities when he rediscovered Rand's story, but said overall the two books are very different.

 Anthem is also credited by Neil Peart for influencing Rush's "2112" with strong parallels to the plot, structure, and theme of Anthem.
 Peart has said that although he read Anthem, he was not consciously thinking of the story when he wrote the song; however when he recognized there were similarities, he gave credit to "the genius of Ayn Rand" in the liner notes.
 The band also released a song called "Anthem" on their Fly by Night album, and their Canadian record label (co-founded by Rush manager Ray Danniels) is Anthem Records.

 Among Rand's works, Anthem is one of the most commonly assigned as secondary school reading.
 The Ayn Rand Institute provides free copies of the novel for use in schools, and holds an annual Anthem essay contest for students.